Laurentian High School: History

-Laurentian Place

-LHS buildings and 15.5 acre property were offered for sale in 2007.
-The City of Ottawa was interested in keeping this community landmark in public hands, but the School Board was unwilling to compromise on the sale price.
-The Board subsequently sold the school on July 18, 2007, to $21.26 million to Clyde Baseline Developments Inc., a subsidiary of SmartCentres, a Toronto-based real-estate developer that specializes in big-box developments anchored by Wal-Mart stores.
-After community consultation and rezoning the LHS facilities were demolished in 2009.
-The brownfields were remediated including clean up of asbestos and heating oil spills in exchange for incentives of $1.8 million of property tax rebates.
+The school was demolished in 2009 and the brownfields were remediated including clean up of asbestos and heating oil in exchange for incentives of $1.8 million of property tax rebates.
 The property was converted to $60-million mixed-use development, known as Laurentian Place.
-The site features two- and three-storey buildings containing stores, offices, and a big-box Walmart superstore opened on the location in 2011.
+The site features two- and three-storey buildings containing stores and offices, as well as a Walmart Supercenter.